luizfonseca/traefik-github-oauth-plugin/README.md

 logLevel: info
 # whitelist
 whitelist:
-  # The list of GitHub user ids that in the whitelist
+  # The list of GitHub user ids that are whitelisted to access the resources
   ids:
     - 996
-  # The list of GitHub user logins that in the whitelist
+  # The list of GitHub user logins that are whitelisted to access the resources
   logins:
     - luizfonseca

+  # The list of Github Teams that are whitelisted to access the resources
+  teams:
+    - 988772
 ```

 ## License